cthiriet/chatdocs/README.md

 - `webapp`: folder containing the frontend code for the Q&A website.
 - `crawl.py`: Python script to crawl a website and index its content in Pinecone.
-- `main.py`: Entrypoint for the Google Cloud Function.

 ## Getting Started 🚀